In This Article

 - And so much new stuff…

-You can read all about the new update and enhancement in the following article.
+You can read all about the new update and enhancements in the following article.

 In this blog post, I will show you how to set up Azure File Sync in Windows Admin Center 1904.